editorandcriticism/editorandcriticism.github.io/cc/profile.md

 **More ideas that I like:** Empathy and kindness as practices of resistance; re-evaluating ideas that are [uncritically adopted](https://www.theamericanscholar.org/the-disadvantages-of-an-elite-education/) from the system in which we are embedded; substance over image; literature as social knowledge; the dialogic voice and the dialogic imagination; inclusion over ritual [exclusion](https://www.theamericanscholar.org/the-disadvantages-of-an-elite-education/); integration over dispossession; freedom from the iron cage and the silicon cage through economic justice; organic social interaction in the village-like neighborhoods of the inner city.

+**Some writers and critics** who I think have accurately analyzed what's happening now:

+* Husserl.
+* Heidegger.
+* Marcuse.
+* Broch.
+* Musil.
+* Kundera.

-**Some writers and critics** who I think have  accurately analyzed what's been
+**Some writers and critics** who I think have accurately analyzed what's previously happened in the world:
-happening:

 -   Robert D. Putnam
 -   Robert Reich